gopro2027/Minecraft-LTS-Launcher/README.md

 There is a build also here in the build folder that has a a large, likely unused, library from inside java 8 removed (jfxwebkit.dll) in order to fit in githubs file size limits.
 It should work fine too but no guarentees so I recommend using the build from mega (the link above) or making your own.

-This project is intended as a means to aid in the longevity of the most nostolgic and influential version of minecraft, beta 1.7.3 from 2011
+This project is intended as a means to aid in the longevity and preservation of the most nostolgic and influential version of minecraft, beta 1.7.3 from 2011

 No copyright infringement is intended since this is a version that is over 10 years old but it is technically a redistribution so I assume it may be taken down from github.